lclevy/ADFlib/README.md

 Most of the code has certain age.
 While there where some improvements done, there is still a long way to go.
 What you should be aware of:
 - it is mostly tested with ADF disk (ie. floppy) images, not native devices
-- native device support means accessing physical devices(!), please know what you are doing (eg. do not open your C:\ on windows or /dev/sda on Linux and call a function for creating Amiga filesystem on it... unless you really want to reinstall your system and restore your data from a backup...)
+- native device support means accessing physical devices(!), please know what you are doing (eg. do not open your `C:\` on windows or `/dev/sda` on Linux and call a function for creating an Amiga filesystem on it... unless you really want to reinstall your system and restore your data from a backup...)
 - also, since native devices are not much tested - consider them as testing/experimental and treat as such (ie. use in a safe environment like a VM) and if you do not need them, do not use or even compile them with your lib (use only "generic")
-- read support is rather well tested
-- write support is found to be very buggy(!)
-  - works only if you create a new file, write it and close it
-  - any reopening and appending or overwriting the data in a file with fail (and may currupt your disk/image, so be aware)
+- the (fixed) file read support and the (new) file write support are rather well tested, but still, writing is a new feature so do not experiment on a unique copy of an ADF image with your precious data, please do it on a copy and report if any issues are encountered

 ## Possible bugs

-- write support
 - in dircache updates
-- lost memory releases

 Please report any bugs or mistakes in the documentation !